Biden team explores Sen. Doug Jones for attorney general nominee as the candidate list narrows to four names

 Yates, as the deputy attorney general in the Obama administration, worked to implement criminal justice restructuring and ordered the closure of private prisons under the Justice Department’s purview.

-One transition adviser warned that the very small group led by incoming Biden Chief of Staff Ron Klain that has been vetting attorney general candidates has successfully kept itsdiscussions closely held — even from other senior Biden transition advisers.
+One transition adviser said that the very small group led by incoming Biden Chief of Staff Ron Klain that has been vetting attorney general candidates has successfully kept its discussions closely held — even from other senior Biden transition advisers.

 This person warned that much of the speculation about who will get the job is being generated by people who are rallying for or against specific candidates — in an unusually public way — rather than the tiny team actually helping Biden decide.